svellan1/CSE-539-Applied-Cryptography-2021-Fall-B/README.md

 ## :white_check_mark: :white_check_mark: Submitting Your Project

-Currently the only thing you have to do to submit your project is to submit your `.cs` file to gradescope.
+Currently the only thing you have to do to submit your project is to submit your `Program.cs` file to gradescope.